seanprashad/leetcode-patterns/README.md

 ## Question List

-All questions can be found here: https://seanprashad.com/leetcode-patterns/.
+The entire question list can be found here: https://seanprashad.com/leetcode-patterns/.

 ## Solutions